 First off, Happiest Fathers’ Day to all the wonderful, loving, men out there that provide for their family and leading by righteous example!
 What a sacred an important role and calling that is!
 My dad has been very influential in my life.
 I prayed for a good man to be that same kind of father to my children and I’m so grateful to have found one and married him.
 There’s not much I wouldn’t do for that man, and when he asks for something he loves… he usually gets it.
 Which includes making him a Peach Meringue Pie!
 “It’s the best dessert I’ve ever had,” he says.
 It definitely one of his most favorite things that I make.

-My husband, Josh, had never tried this Peach Meringue Pie until we got married and I introduced it to him.
-My aunt was the first to make it for him and I’ve never seen him act that way as he took each bite.
+My husband, Josh, had never tried this Peach Meringue Pie until we got married and my family introduced it to him.
+I’ve never seen him act that way as he took each bite.
 LOL!
 He really inhales food that he loves but not this one… Josh savored each bite and it was hysterical as it reminded me of Bill Murray in that food scene from “What About Bob” haha.

 This Peach Meringue Pie is a family recipe and my Great Grandma Croff made it for years and passed it down.
 I thought it would be fun to share with the rest of you and I hope you love it as much as we do!
 I love peach cobbler, homemade peach ice cream, peach shakes…anything peach.
 But this Peach Meringue Pie takes the prize!
 It’s very simple and you make it in 2 parts with the crust and then the filling.
 Oh, and it makes 2 pies, so that is a bonus!

 Let me preface this by saying, I really don’t care for pie.
 I don’t like pie crust, especially dry pie crust.
 But this is no ordinary crust.
 There are no words…you just need to make it and see what I mean.

 - 1/4 tsp baking powder

 - 1/2 pint heavy whipping cream